 Center for Students in Recovery

 The University of Texas at Dallas Collegiate Recovery Program was established in 2014 as a branch of the Student Counseling Center housed under the Division of Student Affairs.
 The Center for Students in Recovery (CSR) has its own designated clubhouse on campus.
+Our clubhouse consists of a large group room, a lounge area, a study and includes 2 staff offices, a front desk and a kitchen area.
 While there is not designated recovery housing on campus, our CSR staff helps connect students to safe living arrangements both on and off campus when they request it.
-The CRP staff consists a full-time program manager, a full-time administrative assistant, and a part-time student worker.
+The CRP staff consists of a full-time program manager, a full-time administrative assistant, and 5 part-time student workers and interns from the UT Arlington school of Social Work.
 UT Dallas’ CSR is mid-size, 15-45 students.
 CSR serves students with substance use disorders as well as those recovering from process addictions.
 The UTD CRP is an integrated approach with peer-support, social and clinical components.
-The program offers a multitude of groups per week consisting of 12-step meetings, SMART recovery, an eating disorder group, a process group facilitated by a licensed professional and meditation.
+The program offers a multitude of groups per week consisting of 12-step meetings, SMART recovery, Refuge Recovery, an eating disorder recovery support group, and a sex and love process group facilitated by a licensed professional, meditation and yoga.
 CSR also offers individual recovery counseling, university admissions assistance, legal advocacy, service opportunities and sober social events throughout the year including during summers.
-“Students For Recovery” is a student organization affiliated with CSR with over 30 students in recovery or allies of recovery after only 9 months of being an official group on campus.
+“Students For Recovery” is a student organization affiliated with CSR that recruited over 30 students in recovery or allies of recovery after only 9 months of being an official group on campus.
+Currently, the SFR and CSR are collaborating to start a UT Dallas Recovery Ally training for all staff, students and faculty on campus.
 There are no requirements for students to become members of the CRP other than a voluntary, honest effort to pursue recovery.
 A newcomer may access services and participate in the same way any other member in long-term recovery is permitted.
 CSR strives to have a welcoming, non-judgmental stance for all students seeking to heal and grow through recovery so that both newcomers and those in long-term recovery may find the same opportunities to thrive in college while living in recovery.